PHPCompatibility/PHPCompatibilityMagento/README.md

 The only supported installation method is via [Composer](https://getcomposer.org/).

-[Composer](http://getcomposer.org/) will automatically install the project dependencies and register the external rulesets with PHP_CodeSniffer using the [DealerDirect Composer PHPCS plugin](https://github.com/Dealerdirect/phpcodesniffer-composer-installer/).
+[Composer](http://getcomposer.org/) will automatically install the project dependencies and register the external rulesets with PHP_CodeSniffer using the [Composer PHPCS plugin].

 Run the following from the root of your project:
 ```bash